Appearance

 - We're going to use the

-object that contains the data for the Deal we want to add (with properties matching thecolumnHeaders
+listItemobject that contains the data for the Deal we want to add (with properties matching thecolumnHeadersfrom our table).

 - We're going to use the